 Referring to the existing IBM PC beige box status quo, Goldblum summed up Apple’s attitude: “It’s beige, it’s boring, it’s bland.”

-As ex-Apple engineer Gautum Baksi noted about Apple’s obsession with finding the right color,
+An ex-Apple engineer, Gautum Baksi, noted about Apple’s obsession with finding the right color,

 They go pretty far outside the box.
 They go far with different ideas.
 The innovations and attempts are what matter.
 It’s a very slow, slow, and deliberate thought process.